-A significant chunk of the development effort for 0.81 (currently at 0.81-RC3) went into making BigBlueButton more accessible, specifically for blind (or partially blind) students using a screen reader (JAWS).
+A significant chunk of the development effort for 0.81 went into making BigBlueButton more accessible, specifically for blind (or partially blind) students using a screen reader (JAWS) on the Windows platform.
 To achieve this, we worked with an external company (David Berman Communications) to assess the accessibility gaps in BigBlueButton throughout our development cycle.

 Below is the accessibility statement that will be posted to bigbluebutton.org when 0.81 is released.